forrestxu123/Android-Framework-System-Design/reliability/relaibility.md

 - **Monitoring & Alerting Service:**
   - Implement a monitoring and alerting service for the development/QA team to identify, locate, and resolve issues efficiently.

-- **Reliability REST API:**
-  - Provide a reliability REST API to enable the development/QA team to incorporate additional features for issue analysis.

 ## 2.2 Non-Functional Requirements

 ### 2.2.1 Scalability